Azure/bicep-registry-modules/avm/ptn/aca-lza/hosting-environment/README.md

 </details>
 <p>

-### Example 2: _Using all the available options in WAF aligned values._
+### Example 2: _Using a hub and spoke deployment._

-This instance deploys the module with the all the available parameters in WAF aligned values.
+This instance deploys the module including a Hub to peer to.

 <details>